LMU-MSBA/Sony-Analytics-Hub/docs/proposal/business_problem_definition.md

 - Constraints
   - Time
   - Finding time to meet and work as a group since we are all busy with work and class separately

+### Risks & Contingencies
+- Data Accuracy: Trusting that the data we are presenting to Sony Pictures is correct
+- Hitting a dead end with technical processes
+- Not finding favorable results, so we have nothing concrete to show Sony for a strong reccommendation

 ### Terminology
 - Genre: Categories or types of movies (ex.
 Action, Comedy, Drama)